- What medical services does UChicago Student Wellness provide?

 - Step Child

 Does my insurance cover dental and/ or vision?

-No, U-SHIP does not include coverage for dental or vision; however, all students enrolled in U-SHIP are automatically enrolled in UnitedHealth Allies Discount Program, which provides discounts on healthcare-related items that may not be covered under your plan.
+No, U-SHIP does not include coverage for dental or vision with the exception of services provided as a result of an accident or injury (see U-SHIP Certificate of Coverage for complete details).
 Voluntary dental and vision plans are available to all students regardless of U-SHIP enrollment for an additional cost.
 Students may enroll during open enrollment, which occurs twice a year for vision and dental: at the beginning of the academic year and during Winter Quarter.
 Information about the voluntary (optional) dental and vision programs can be found on the Student Insurance website.

 Do I have to waive U-SHIP every year?

 Yes, waivers are valid for one academic year.
 If you submit a waiver in Autumn 2018 you will not need to submit another waiver until Autumn 2019.
 If you submit a waiver in Spring 2019, you will need to submit another waiver for Autumn 2019.
 All waivers expire August 31.

 If I waive health insurance in one quarter, can I enroll in coverage another quarter?